egoist/bili/README.md

 ### name

 The filename of bundled files, the default value is package name in `package.json`.
+If no package.json was found, fallback to `index`.

 ```bash
 $ bubleup --name redux --format umd --format cjs